hohmlearning/Pegasos/README.md

 ```

 ## Kernalized Pegasos
-SVM is not only suited for solving linear relationships between features and labels, but also nonlinear such as polynomial or radial basis function kernel.
+SVM is not only suited for solving linear relationships between features and labels but also nonlinear such as polynomial or radial basis function kernel.
 The features are
-implicity transfered to a higher space.
+implicity transferred to a higher space.
 Only the feature inner product is needed.
 Therefore, there is no need for transforming features manually for higher feature space.

-Also the mapping function is never explicity calculated, the features are implicity transformed with a mapping function $\phi(X)$:
+Also, the mapping function is never explicitly calculated, the features are implicity transformed with a mapping function $\phi(X)$:

 $$L(w, w_0; X, y) =  \frac{\lambda}{2} ||w||^2 +  \frac{1}{m} \sum\limits_{X,y} loss(w, w_0; \phi(X), y)$$

 <br>
-The kernel implemented are listed in
 However, the Pegasos algorithm is implemented with a kernel:
 $$ K(x,x') = <\phi(x),\phi(x')> $$
 <br>
-The most comon used kernels are listed in **table 2**.
+The kernels implemented are listed in **table 2**.

-#### **Table 1**: Kernels implemented in June 2022.
+#### **Table 2**: Kernels implemented in June 2022.
  |Name | Formulation | Details|
  |:--------------|:-------------|:----------------|
  |Polynomial|$K(x,x')=( < x,x' > + c)^{d}$|$c>=0$|
  <br>
  $d$ is the degree and
  $c$ a parameter trading of the influence of higher-order terms in the polynomial.
 Therefore,
- $c$ acts as an regularization parameter.
+ $c$ acts as a regularization parameter.
 <br>
 <br>
 The weight vector $w$